roger-lau/sonatype-scan/maven/README.md

 3. Must have Java JDK 1.8 installed (for CLI only)
 ```
 1. [Download this git repository](https://github.com/roger-lau/sonatype-scan/archive/master.zip)
-2. Copy the `pom.xml` of your project into this folder
+2. Copy the `pom.xml` of your project into this folder.
+Replace the sample file.
 3. Run `mvn install`